pengzhao-intel/xetla/media/docs/programming_guidelines.md

 ## Kernel-level API
 The kernel level API works on the whole GPU so the input and output are all based on global memory.
 The local memory usage and synconization is hidded inside workgroup.
 And the developer can not aware it.
 Take `gemm_universal` for example, the developer need to select dispatch policy (or using default), GEMM building block and post precessing operators.
-The API example looks like below:
+The API example is shown as below:
 ```c++
 using gemm_op_t = xetla::kernel::gemm_universal_t<dispatch_policy, gemm_t, epilogue_t>;
 ```
-And then call these API inside the GPU kernel
+And then this GEMM can be executed inside `parallel_for`.
 ```c++
 auto gpu_event = queue.submit([&](handler &cgh) {
     // GPU kernel